bingeli1212/nitrile-preview/doc/DOC-para-tabbing.md

     Three   | Six
     ~~~

-If a vertical-bar wasn't detected, then the tabbed paragraphs
-is to be determined by the presence of two or more consecutive
-white spaces.
+And the first line is found to have a double-space between some words,
+such as the following, then the entire paragraph is deemed to
+be formatted this way such that each line is to have one or additional
+tabbing cells each separated by a double-or-more-spaces.

     ~~~tabbing
     One       Four